Wolverine971/9takes/src/blog/enneagram/enneagram-type-6.md

 <h2 id="stress">🤯 Enneagram 6s Under Stress</h2>

+Under stress, a Type 6 may become excessively focused on achievement and success, driven by a fear of failure and a need to prove their worth.

-Their stress number is Type 3.
-Type 3s are ambitious, competitive, and driven.
-When they're under stress, they might become more obsessed with success and achievement, as well as competitive and envious of others.
-They might also feel anxious and insecure about their abilities and worth.
+Their stress number is Type 3. <a href="/blog/enneagram/enneagram-type-3">Type 3s</a> are normally ambitious, competitive, and driven.
+When they're under stress, they become more obsessed with success and achievement, as well as competitive and envious of others.

+Type 6s may start to prioritize their image and status, becoming more competitive and less collaborative in their pursuits.
+This shift in focus can lead to a disregard for their own values and ethics, as they may be tempted to cut corners or engage in manipulative behavior to get ahead.

 Read more about <a href="/blog/enneagram/enneagram-stress-number">other types under stress </a>

 </section>